 Proof.
-By induction on the structure of the recursive calls to quicksort\r().
+By induction on the structure of the recursive calls to $quicksort_r()$ .
 Initialization.
 This is given, that is, that the initial array is backwards sorted.
 Maintenance.
-Suppose the current subarray-that is, the input to the call of $quicksort_r()$ -is backwards sorted.
-The pivot is the smallest element.

-Hence when the loop terminates, the less-than-the-pivot section is empty, and the greater-than-the-pivot section has no exchanges and hence is still backwards-sorted. quicksort\r() is then called on that subarray.
+Suppose the current subarray-the input to the call of $quicksort_r()$ is backwards sorted..
+The pivot will be the smallest element.
+This means the less-than-the-pivot section will be empty, and the greater-than-the-pivot section will have no exchanges and hence is still backwards-sorted. quicksort\r() will be called on that subarray.